Maria Tipo: Life and career

 Tipo was born in Naples on 23 December 1931.
 Her father was a mathematician, and her mother, Ersilia Cavallo, a pianist who had studied with Ferruccio Busoni.
 She was taught first by her mother, to whose playing she listened instead of recordings.
 She later studied with Alfredo Casella and Guido Agosti.

 Tipo won the 1949 Geneva International Music Competition at age 17, In 1952 she achieved third place in the Queen Elisabeth Competition (QEC).
 The prizes led to international recognition, many concerts and recordings.
 Arthur Rubinstein, a juror at the QEC, recommended her as "the most exceptional talent of our era", and his manager arranged a tour of the US, with a debut at The Town Hall in New York City in 1955.
 Harold C. Schonberg from The New York Times commented: "Whatever she touched came out with confidence and competence", noted "the verve of her playing", and summarised that she was "a pianist with an extraordinary potential".
 She played more than 300 concerts, earning the nickname "Neapolitan Horowitz".
 She often played chamber music with the Amadeus Quartet and the violinists Salvatore Accardo and Uto Ughi.
 She appeared as a soloist with orchestras including the Berlin Philharmonic, the London Symphony Orchestrathe Boston Symphony Orchestra, the NBC Symphony Orchestra in New York City, and the Los Angeles Philharmonic.

 Tipo made her first recording, of 12 Scarlatti sonatas, in 1955, in just four hours as she said.
 It was named "the most spectacular record of the year" by Newsweek, and was successful with collectors and critics.
 She approached the sonatas differently from Horowitz who had been the first to revive them.
 Asked about the difference, she replied: "He was Horowitz.
 I am from Naples."

 In the early 1960s, she was the first in Italy to suggest to record Bach's Goldberg Variations.
-She recorded the work in 1990.
+She recorded the work in 1986 (June 26 and 28, 1986, at Salle Wagram, in Paris).
 That recording and a recording of Scarlatti Sonatas earned her a "Diapason d’Or" award.
 She also played and recorded music by Muzio Clementi, who had been relatively neglected.
 Martha Argerich called her "sensational" in an interview with Rai Radio 3.

 Tipo played with strength and virtuosity; the critic Piero Rattalino recalled her playing as a teenager: "Her agility was incredible, and her precision greater than the volcanic Martha Argerich".
 He saw her in the "tradition of Italian interpreters that begins with Toscanini and includes Carlo Zecchi, Arturo Benedetti Michelangeli, Maurizio Pollini, Salvatore Accardo, Riccardo Muti, Claudio Abbado: interpreters who remain masters of their emotions and achieve the effect they want on the public."
 He concluded: "Maria Tipo is a knight errant, always ready to do battle for her ideal, even when this ideal takes the form of the Devil.
 [Her] ideal is beauty.
 There are other ways to make music, but this is certainly not the least of them."